Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 I say, the word feel, by itself, can often be used in a way that doesn't refer to feelings, as I define feelings.
 As soon as you say, I feel that was wrong, I would call that a thought, not a feeling.

 So many people use the word feeling and thought interchangeably.
-In nonviolent communication, when we use the word feeling, we want it to refer to an emotion that a person is experiencing, that doesn't contain any diagnosis or intellectual analysis of the other person.
+In Nonviolent Communication, when we use the word feeling, we want it to refer to an emotion that a person is experiencing, that doesn't contain any diagnosis or intellectual analysis of the other person.

 **Feelings would be,**